Chamberlain External Emergency Quick Release Garage Door Opener

-While no one can control when a blackout occurs, you can be prepared and in control.
+While no one knows exactly when a blackout will occur, you can be prepared and in control.

 In a power outage, all Chamberlain garage door openers can be opened using the red manual release cord.